VALL-T: Decoder-Only Generative Transducer for Robust and Decoding-Controllable Text-to-Speech: VALL-T: Decoder-Only Generative Transducer

 \section{VALL-T: Decoder-Only Generative Transducer}

-Current modularized Transducer model has demonstrated significant success in ASR.
+Modularized Transducer model has demonstrated significant success in ASR \cite{transducer_asr}.
 Nevertheless, its suitability for generation tasks is limited.
-Typically, the joint network is a small network, comprising only one or a few linear projection layers, and the prediction network is LSTM or Transformer blocks.
-This architecture introduces a limitation wherein the input condition $\bm{x}$ is not incorporated into the generation process until it reaches the joint network.
+Typically, the joint network is a small network, comprising only one or a few linear projection layers, and the prediction network is LSTM or Transformer.
+This architecture introduces a limitation wherein the input condition is not incorporated into the generation process until it reaches the joint network.
 Worse still, the joint network is too small to effectively integrate input conditions into the generation process.
 Moreover, the modularized Transducer model utilizes slicing to denote specific positions.
 Consequently, the joint network is unable to explicitly perceive the input context, further making difficulties in achieving satisfactory performance for conditional generation tasks.

-To address the above issues, we propose VALL-T that integrates the encoder, the prediction network and the joint network into one single decoder-only Transformer architecture and leverages relative position embedding to denote the corresponding positions.
+Therefore, VALL-T integrates the encoder, the prediction network and the joint network into one single decoder-only Transformer architecture and leverages relative position embedding to denote the corresponding positions.
 We discuss the training and inference details below.